Table of Contents

 Water on the table and candy were noted above.
 You can let people know that they need to brown bag it and bring their own food!
 But allow people to eat and drink.
 Sure, ask them to mute online.
-Give your audience regular bathroom breaks.
+Give your audience regular toilet breaks.
 Furthermore, make sure you go too!
 Sometimes there are line ups at in-person events.
-For instance, do you remember trying to pay attention if you have to go to the bathroom?
+For instance, do you remember trying to pay attention if you have to go to the toilet?
 It does not happen.
 To sum up, be healthy!